davidesestiliwork/MyWebProject2/README.md

 - Can exclude symbolic links
 - Can exclude hidden files
 - Use a security token (UUID) when calling SOAP Web Service
-- The downloaded file is a zip file containing checksum and gpg signature
+- The downloaded file is a zip file containing checksums and gpg signature